 ACCS (Air Command and Control System), NATO's most valuable programme to date, is set to cover 10 million square kilometres of airspace when fully deployed.

-NATO's Air Command and Control System (ACCS) is integrating functions as aircraft control, air traffic control, command and control and airspace surveillance among others, in protection of NATO.
+This advanced system, supported and maintained by the NCI Agency, integrates such functions as aircraft control, air traffic control, command and control and airspace surveillance among others.

 ACCS continues to develop and improve, and it soon will be supporting NATO Ballistic Missile Defence operations, as well.